 All applicants are expected to produce evidence of high academic potential as well as recent study, and as a general guideline you should undertake some formal study (full-time or part-time) the year before you intend to start university.
 Most 18 year olds applying to Cambridge will achieve at least 3 A-Levels or equivalent school-leaving exam with very good grades.
 Some mature applicants must do so as well, but in many subjects it is possible to be more flexible, and the best combination for you will depend on what you have studied previously, when it was and what subject you hope to study at Cambridge.
 We may suggest that you take one, two or three A-Levels, or might instead suggest an Access or Open University course, or a combination of courses.
 This is why it is very important to enquire before embarking on any course of study.
 We will want to see high grades from whichever route you choose, and evidence of the ability to cope with end-of-course assessments by examination.
 Relevant work experience is likely to be taken into consideration, but is not seen as an alternative preparation for degree level study.

-The deadline for this application is October 15th in the year before you want to begin the course.
+The deadline or this application is October 15th in the year before you want to begin the course.
+Applicants who wish to apply to be interviewed overseas should carefully note the earlier deadlines outlined in the online prospectus.